priyawadhwa/community/teps/0089-spire-support.md

 ## Proposal
 The basic design looks like this:

-[TODO: insert diagram here]
+1. User installs SPIRE capabilities into Tekton (details discussed below)

-1. Entrypoint image creates a Pod for a new TaskRun
+1. Pipelines controller creates a Pod for a new TaskRun per usual
-1. Entrypoint image is modified to request a signature from SPIRE over the TaskRun yaml
+1. Pipelines requests a signature from SPIRE over the TaskRun yaml
-1. Entrypointer needs to make the following available to Chains:
-- The SVID x509 certificate from SPIRE
-- The signature from SPIRE
+1. SPIRE returns signature and SVID x509 Certificate for the TaskRun
+1. Pipelines stores the signature and SVID on the TaskRun as an annotation

 Then, Chains gets the TaskRun.
 Chains will:
 1. Verify the signature against the SPIRE x509 certificate
+1. If verification fails, Chains will mark the TaskRun as "failed" and move on
-1. Continue signing stuff!
+1. Otherwise, continue signing stuff!

 <!--